 The 12 Steps is a practical program designed to help those suffering from addiction in achieving sobriety and was written by a founding father of AA.
-One of the more common misconceptions of AA is that it is a religious cult and whilst its origins are in religious organizations its evolution was in part to… Read more about The 12 Steps: a Spiritual Journey or a Religious Cult?
+One of the more common misconceptions of AA is that it is a religious cult and whilst its origins are in religious organizations its evolution was … Read more about The 12 Steps: a Spiritual Journey or a Religious Cult?

 The difference between a social drinker, alcohol abuser and alcoholic.
 Now that the festive season is upon us it may be time to look a little more closely at our drinking habits.
-For more people, Christmas is a time of celebration, but for those who flirt with addiction throughout the year, it is a period… Read more about Worried about your alcohol consumption this Christmas?
+For more people, Christmas is a time of celebration, but for those who flirt with addiction throughout the year, it is … Read more about Worried about your alcohol consumption this Christmas?

 Although Bahrain is said to be in the High Income Group of countries, spending about 4.54% of its GDP on health, the World Health Organisation estimates that only 3.96% of this is spent on mental health care facilities.
 Unfortunately, the data on conditions such as trauma is quite scarce with PTSD … Read more about Treatment for Trauma Bahrain

 Ever since the big pharmaceutical corporations discovered Prozac (a selective serotonin reuptake inhibitor) in 1987, it has been widely distributed to the public along with other antidepressants developed since.
 However, it may not be entirely necessary to become dependent upon medication of this … Read more about Depression – do antidepressants work?